AnotherDolphin/VidsPlusAds/README.md

 - Set whether you want the ad to preroll
 - Ads automatically adjust to your displayed video component dimensions regardless of ratio/size differences
 - _Skip Ad_ feature when ad is running
+- Can use as simple video player if no ad source was passed

 ## Installation